esphome/esphome-docs/components/display/index.rst

 When you have issues with your color display you can best test your display with bellow test script.
 It will show 3 color bars in **RED**, **GREEN** and **BLUE**.
-To help the graphics display team determine what the best way is to help you, we would love to see an image of the below result, thanks in advance.
+To help the graphics display team determine what the best way is to help you, we would love to see an image of the below result.

+Also when you create an issue about your display, please add the link where you brought the display from so we can validate the used configuration.

+Thanks in advance.

 .. code-block:: yaml